 - Once you complete the sentence, your criminal record will show only a Nevada reckless driving charge and not a DUI.
 Potential employers in Las Vegas are a lot less likely to disqualify you for driving recklessly than for DUI, which has a greater social stigma.

-- Plea bargaining a DUI charge down to reckless driving will not count as a prior DUI conviction if you're ever arrested in the future for driving under the influence.
-So as long as your first drunk driving case gets pled down, your second drunk driving case will be charged as only your first and you'll escape the harsh Nevada DUI penalties of having subsequent convictions.
+- Plea bargaining a DUI charge down to reckless driving will not count as a prior DUI conviction if you are ever arrested in the future for driving under the influence.
+So as long as your first drunk driving case gets pled down, your second drunk driving case will be charged as only your first and you will escape the harsh Nevada DUI penalties of having subsequent convictions.

 The main drawback to pleading to reckless driving in Nevada is that it adds 8 demerit points to your drivers license.
 Pleading to a DUI may cause your license to be suspended for several months in Las Vegas, but afterwards you have no demerit points.